EvernodeXRPL/evernode-js-client/docs/evernode-js-api.md

 A factory class for creating different types of hook clients based on the provided hook type.

 **Kind**: global class
+**Summary**: In Evernode, there are three distinct types of hooks:

+- Governor Hook
+- Registry Hook
+- Heartbeat Hook
+- Reputation Hook

+Each of these hooks is associated with a separate Xahau account.
+Therefore, in various scenarios, it becomes necessary to create client instances to engage with these hooks.
+This section aims to enhance your comprehension of the available hook clients in Evernode.
+It will provide you with detailed specifications and guidance on how to utilize them effectively within Evernode.
+The Hook Client Factory provides a common interface for creating hook clients.
+Developers can instantiate hook clients with minimal effort.
 <a name="HookClientFactory.create"></a>

 ### HookClientFactory.create(hookType, [options]) ⇒ <code>Promise.&lt;(Object\|null)&gt;</code>